olvaffe/olv-notes/graphics/apis/vulkan.md

     - as a special case, if two render passes have a single subpass,
       - the ds and resolve attachment references are ignored for compatibility check
-- 8.4.
+- 8.8.
 Render Pass Commands
   - depending on VkSubpassContents, any subpass of a render pass either execute only commands in the primary command buffer or only command the secondary command buffers
+- 8.10.
+Common Render Pass Data Races (Informative)
+  - this section summarizes renderpass feedback loops

 ## Chapter 9.
 Shaders